 If there are no workers, there is no business.
 If there is no business, there are neither goods nor services.
 If there are neither goods nor services, there is no commerce.
 If there is no commerce, there is no society.

-Work is not just work.
+Work does not just work.
 Work brings dignity.
 It gives people one of the many purposes they require to become fulfilled individuals.
 People need to feel they contribute something meaningful to themselves and others, and work is one of the primary avenues for this.

 Without work, there cannot be dignity.
 Without dignity, there is despair.
 From despair comes the worst that society can offer: addiction, abuse, crime, and suicide.